jckarter/clay/doc/language-reference.md

         println(a, b, c, d, e);
     }

-If a name is bound to [multiple values](#multiplevalueexpressions), such as a variadic pattern variable or argument, then the name must be referenced in a multiple value context, typically by applying the `..` [unpack operator].
+If a name is bound to [multiple values](#multiplevalueexpressions), such as a variadic pattern variable or argument, then the name must be referenced in a multiple value context, typically by applying the `..` [unpack operator](#unpackoperator).

     [..TT]
     foo(..xs:TT) {